Craft Projects

 Who can do this: Preschoolers

 If your kids are really into wagons, then The Teaching Aunt has a fun and unique wagon craft just for them!
-The only materials you’ll need is art paper, scissors, glue, a pencil, and a ruler.
+The only materials you’ll need are art paper, scissors, glue, a pencil, and a ruler.

 7. “W is for Wind” Craft